spiral/shopify-starter-kit/README.md

 - Git hooks with husky
 - Shopify-themekit*

-*Need to install shopify-themekit and eslint global
+*Need to install shopify-themekit and eslint global.

 ## [Shopify Theme Kit](https://shopify.dev/tools/theme-kit)

 Do not forget to check theme ids before launching theme kit watcher!
-Watch starts a process that will watch the directory for changes and upload them to Shopify
+Watch starts a process that will watch the directory for changes and upload them to Shopify.

 ## config.yml